Baddum/SQL418/README.md

 [![License](https://poser.pugx.org/baddum/sql418/license.svg)](http://opensource.org/licenses/MIT)

-SQL418 is a PHP library that allow you to extend the SQL requests.
+SQL418 is a PHP library that allow you to modify a SQL requests.